Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/PHP-F3-ImageServer.md

 });
 ```

 Note here that this is defined for either GET or POST requests (because we might use POST in an AJAX request, for example), and the route is parameterised by having "@id" at the end of the URL.
-This means that any number entered at the end of the URL will be accepted, and will be avaialble as _PARAMS.id_, as used in the call to _showImage()_.
+This means that any number entered at the end of the URL will be accepted, and will be available as _PARAMS.id_, as used in the call to _showImage()_.
 This is a powerful aspect of F3 that in a sense mirrors the idea of a query string.
-(We could alternatively have defined a URL such as _/images?id=1_, with the same effect.)
+(We could alternatively have defined a URL such as _/images?id=1_, with the same effect, but then we would need to retrieve the value from _GET.id_.)

 The method _showImage()_ takes the id of the image required, and a boolean parameter that will show the thumbnail if true or the original image if false.